-We can now save DirList using the persistent store, The persistent store is available as a library in the file '~beta/persistentstore /v1.5/persistentstore.
+We can now save DirList using the persistent store, The persistent store is available as a library in the file '~beta/persistentstore /v1.6/persistentstore.
 By including this file we can use the persistentstore pattern to save the list. persistentstore has the following useful operations:

-- persistentstore.create: given a text create a persistent store with that name - persistentstore.openWrite: given a name opens the persistent store with read and write permission. openRead opens a store with read permission only - persistentstore.get: given a name and a pattern variable, returns an object in the storage with that type - persistentstore.put: given a name and an object, stores that object in the persistent store - persistentstore.close: closes the persistent store
+• persistent store.create: given a text create a persistent store with that name

+Operations on a persistent store

+- persistentstore.openWrite: given a name opens the persistent store with read and write permission.openRead opens a store with read permission only - persistentstore.get : given a name and a pattern variable, returns an object in the storage with that type - persistentstore.put : given a name and an object, stores that object in the persistent store - persistentstore.close : closes the persistent store